unixbhaskar/slpkg/README.rst

 	$ slpkg -c ranger
-	Searching for `ranger` from www.slackbuilds.org > Please wait ...
+	Searching `ranger` from slackbuilds.org ...

 	Your package is up to date

 	$ slpkg -c termcolor

 	The package `termcolor` not found on your system